 But now that we know for sure it's so good for us, why do so many of us still think we're too busy to meditate?
 Especially since many of the world's top achievers have outed themselves as meditators, including Bill Gates, Ray Dalio, Jack Dorsey and Oprah.

 It's time to face facts: the ROI on time spent meditating is too great to ignore any longer.

 Right now, meditation is undergoing the same transformation that exercise did in the '70s.
 The evidence is pretty stacked -- meditation will indeed make your life better.
 Why?
 Because it eliminates stress from your brain and body.
-And eliminating that stress helps you to sleep better, have sharper focus, better decision making skills, a stronger immune system, increased productivity, and even better sex.
+And eliminating that stress helps you to sleep better, have a sharper focus, better decision-making skills, a stronger immune system, increased productivity, and even better sex.